Chains of saturated models in AECs: Introduction

-This proves an eventual version of a statement appearing in previous versions of \cite{gvv-v3} (see the discussion in Section \ref{ss-def-sec}).
+This proves an eventual version of a statement appearing in early versions of \cite{gvv-mlq} (see the discussion in Section \ref{ss-def-sec}).

 It is very convenient to have $\Ksat$ an AEC, as saturated models are typically better behaved than arbitrary ones.
-This is crucial for example in Shelah's upward transfer of frames in \cite[Chapter II]{shelahaecbook}, and is also used in \cite{indep-aec-v4} to build an $\omega$-successful good frame (and later a global independence notion).
-We also prove a result for the strictly stable case (see Theorem \ref{aec-average-stable} for a proof):
+This is crucial for example in Shelah's upward transfer of frames in \cite[Chapter II]{shelahaecbook}, and is also used in \cite{indep-aec-apal} to build an $\omega$-successful good frame (and later a global independence notion).
+We also prove a result for the strictly stable case: